martinchernyavskiy/Notes/CS/CS 544/Lectures/Cache-Friendly Code.md

 		- If too much, wasteful load data to cache that might never be accessed
 - *Cache Lines*: cache data units for CPU, granularity
 	- Most common size of 64 bytes for modern CPUs
-	- If we access element of the integer array and reading the following bytes of data (granularity)
+	- If we access element of the integer array and reading the following bytes of data
 <!--SR:!2025-09-30,4,270-->